-- to elect 10 directors to each serve a one-year term ending at the 2024 Annual Meeting; - to ratify the Audit Committee's selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal 2023; - to hold an advisory vote to approve the compensation of the Company's named executive officers, as disclosed in "Compensation Discussion and Analysis" and "Executive Compensation Information" in the Proxy Statement; - 4. to hold an advisory vote related to the frequency of future advisory votes to approve the compensation of the Company's named executive officers; and - 5. to transact any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. to elect 10 directors to each serve a one-year term ending at the 2025 Annual Meeting; - 2. to ratify the Audit Committee's selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal 2024: - 3. to hold an advisory vote to approve the compensation of the Company's named executive officers, as disclosed in "Compensation Discussion and Analysis" and "Executive Compensation Information" in the Proxy Statement; and - 4. to transact any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.